rasa-silva/blog/content/about.md

 ## Other Tech

 I always try to keep learning new things.
-Although not a focus of my professional activities,I've made some contact with `Android`, `Docker` and I'm currently learning `Go`.
+Although not a focus of my professional activities, I've made some contact with `Android`, `Docker` and `Go`.

 ## Languages